carolinerosedavis/carolinerosedavis.github.io/_pages/about.md

 ## Education

 Caroline has some experience working in biotechnology and would like to further explore the field in the future.
-She is also interested in learning about brewing and distilling.
+She is also interested in learning about water infrastructure management.

 * Vanderbilt University
   * BE in Chemical Engineering (2021 - Present)